emimontesdeoca/emimontesdeoca.github.io/_posts/2019-09-03-my-take-on-in-memoru-cache.md

 }
 ```

 So far we have a static dictionary called `Cache` where all the items will be stored.
-Remember that this will only last while the application is running, thus in-memory caching.
+Remember that this will only last while the application is running, thus why this *tutorial* title has in-memory caching in it.

-Also keep in mind that the `Cache` item will be initialized once the `CacheRepository` class is loadad.
+*Keep in mind that the `Cache` item will be initialized once the `CacheRepository` class is loadad.*

 The only method available when invoking the CacheRepository class is `GetOrSet(string key, Func<T> lookup, TimeSpan durationMinutes)` that needs three parameters:

 1. `key`: the identifier of the object to save.
 2. `lookup`: the callback function in case the cache expired or it's null.
-3. `durationMinutes`: the duration in minutes which will be added to the current datetime.
+3. `durationMinutes`: the duration in minutes which will be added to the current time(in UTC).

 ## Time to cache

 Now, use our caching repository to get some data from somewhere.

 In order for all of this to make sense, let's create an example object with some properties, and then a repository to fetch and fill a list of that object.

 ```csharp
 public class User